abinit/abipy/docs/scripts_howto.rst

 .. important::

-    The structures of the materials project have been obtained with the GGA-PBE function and they might include the U term in the Hamiltonian.
+    The structures of the materials project have been obtained with the GGA-PBE functional and they might include the U term in the Hamiltonian.
     One should take into account these different settings when comparing structural relaxations.